adamfilipczuk/TheIDS3000/README.md

-Ensure you have **Python >=3.10 <3.13** installed on your system, To check if you have Python3 installed and the version number run the command "python3 --version", also make sure to have **Docker** and **Docker Compose** installed as well, If you don't have Docker installed yet visit the Docker webite [here](https://docs.docker.com/engine/install/) and choose your platform that you are installing Docker on.
-Ubuntu and Debian systems, including WSL may also require `python3.11-venv`.
+Ensure you have **Python >=3.10 <3.13**, **Docker** and **Docker Compose** installed on your system.
+Linux and WSL users may also need `python-venv` and `pip` if they are not installed with python.
+To checkPython3 is installed and the version number, run the command `python3 --version` or `python --version`.
+Docker and Compose installation instructions are available at [the Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installation reference pages.

-To create a virtual environment for running Crewai, and to install basic dependencies; simply run the setup script for your operating system:
+To create a virtual environment for running Crewai, and to install further dependencies; simply run the setup script for your operating system:

 ### Linux/WSL
 ```bash